-- Drying is one of the oldest methods of preserving food. - Dehydration vs Sun drying: - Dehydration implies control over climatic conditions within a chamber.
-Sun drying is at the mercy of elements. - Dried fruits from a dehydration unit can have better quality than sun dried counterparts - Less land is required for drying activity, Sun drying for fruits requires one unit of drying surface per 20 units of cropland. - Sanitary conditions - Cost - Yield: The yield of dehydrator is higher as sugar is lost due to continued respiration of tissues during sun drying and also due to fermentation. - The color of sun dried fruits may be superior to dehydrated fruit under optimum conditions of operation of both - Weather conditions?? - Different types of dryer are used for drying.....
+- · Drying is one of the oldest methods of preserving food. - Dehydration vs Sun drying:

+· Dehydration implies control over climatic conditions within a chamber.
+Sun drying is at the mercy of

+- · Dried fruits from a dehydration unit can have better quality than sun dried counterparts - · Less land is required for drying activity, Sun drying for fruits requires one unit of drying surface per Sanitary conditions - · Cost - · Yield: The yield of dehydrator is higher as sugar is lost due to continued respiration of tissues during sun drying and also due to fermentation. - · The color of sun dried fruits may be superior to dehydrated fruit under optimum conditions of Weather conditions?? - Different types of dryer are used for drying......